-For purposes of this solicitation, the term "State" means any State of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the Virginia Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.
+For purposes of this solicitation, the term "State" means any State of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, American Samoa, Guam, and the Northern Mariana Islands.

 Foreign governments, foreign organizations, and foreign colleges and universities are not eligible to apply.
 Federal agencies are eligible to apply.
 (Any award made to a federal agency will be made as an inter-agency reimbursable agreement.)